Hengky1510/customer-behavior-analysis/README.md

 * Identified customers with the highest number of completed orders.
 * Identified top-spending customers.
 * Calculated average orders per customer.
-* Determined the state with the highest customer count.
+* Calculated average spending per customer.
-* Calculated average customer age.
+* Identified states with the highest number of active customers.
-* Compared spending between genders.
+* Compared spending between male and female customers.
 * Identified the month with the highest revenue generation.

 ---